-If physical intervention at the lower end of the restriction continuum (as defined above) is used with a pupil as a behavioural response, staff may record this within the incident/ accident book.
+If physical intervention at the lower end of the restriction continuum (as defined above) is used with a pupil as a behavioural response, staff to record this on CPOMS.

-If physical intervention at the mid-level of the restriction continuum (as defined above) is used with a pupil as a behavioural response, staff record this within the Restrictive Physical Intervention Log.
+If physical intervention at the mid-level of the restriction continuum (as defined above) is used with a pupil as a behavioural response, staff record this within the Restrictive Physical Intervention Log option on CPOMS.